Contingency Planning For The Supply Chain

 This process can help you to make data-driven supply management decisions.
 For example, you may choose to lease or rent additional vehicles, change your delivery days to drive efficiencies, or avoid certain ports.
 If you find your existing processes to be efficient and effective, it’s still important to plan for potential disruptions and consider alternate shipping routes.
 Today, there is a multitude of supply chain technologies available that can troubleshoot various disruptive scenarios and plan alternate optimal routes.

-Need access to more contracts or assistance improving procurement efficiency?
+Need access to more contracts, assistance improving procurement efficiency, or mitigating risk?
 Una can help.
-Contact us to learn more today.
+Download our playbook to learn more.